chtwilfer/Arc-enabledWinServersDemoLab/README.md

 ## Step 1 - Deploy Demo Lab via Bicep Github Repo
-With Step 1, we will create the basic environment in Azure.
+In this step we will create the basic environment in Azure.

 For this we need:
-- a hub network with Bastion Host, VNet, VPN Gateway
+- a Hub network with a Bastion Host
-- a "simulated" on-prem spoke network with VNet, gateway and S2S VPN to Hub.
+- a "simulated" OnPrem Spoke network (for Hybrid connectivity)

-A virtual machine will later be deployed into the on-prem spoke network (see step 2).
+A virtual machine will later be deployed into the on-prem spoke network (see Step 2).

 ### Deploy to Azure